GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

 some new activity that might require their attention, or to indicate a small amount of information, such as an unread count.

-It’s more user-friendly than notification.
-And because it doesn’t interrupt the user, it can be updated with a much higher frequency.
-It’s perfect for chat or email apps to indicate the number of unread messages.
-Social media apps could use it to indicate the number of times you’ve been tagged in other peoples posts.
-Or for games, to indicate to a user that it’s their turn.
+It's more user-friendly than notification.
+And because it doesn't interrupt the user, it can be updated with a much higher frequency.
+It's perfect for chat or email apps to indicate the number of unread messages.
+Social media apps could use it to indicate the number of times you've been tagged in other peoples posts.
+Or for games, to indicate to a user that it's their turn.

 Check out my [Badging API][wd-badging] article on web.dev for full details.